Compile and build applications with IntelliJ IDEA

 Compile a single file or class

-- Open the needed file in the editor and from the main menu, select
+Open the needed file in the editor and go to(Control+Shift+F9).

 Alternatively, in the Project tool window, right-click the class you need and from the context menu, select Recompile 'class name'.

-If errors occure during the compilation process, IntelliJ IDEA will display them in the Review compilation and build output along with warning messages.
-(Ctrl+Shift+F9).
+If errors occur during the compilation process, IntelliJ IDEA will display them in the Review compilation and build output along with warning messages.

 Change the compilation output locations